jjmalupet2002/Enigmatika_Version_Control/README.md

 Project: Enigmatika

-Introduction

-This repository contains the source code for Enigmatika, a Mystery Adventure 3D Mobile Game.
+Introduction: This repository contains the source code for Enigmatika, a Mystery Adventure 3D Mobile Game.
 It is developed by a three-person team: JJ, Adrian, and Vince.

-Project Structure
+Project Structure:

 [main] - The main branch of the project, where the final, merged code resides.